-The Simsbury Main Street Partnership board of directors is made up of local business owners, residents and community partners.
+The Simsbury Main Street Partnership board of directors is made up of local business owners, property owners, residents and community partners.
 All of the members have a vested interest in the success of our town, along with preserving the heritage and charm of Simsbury.

 Rich Correia, President – Rich is a member of the Retail Leasing and Investment Properties Group at RM Bradley.
 He has over 28 years of real estate experience and has completed a wide range of development, re-development, brokerage and consulting projects.
 Rich came to the Greater Hartford area in 1990 as a consultant at Simsburytown Shops.
 He oversaw a complete renovation of the property and increased the occupancy rate from 30% to 100%.
 In 1993, he became the Economic Development Coordinator for the Town of Simsbury.
 Rich has had many additional successes in his career including being a co-founder of The Shoppes at Farmington Valley, a 450,000 square foot lifestyle center located in Canton, as well as brokering and obtaining zoning approval to bring The Riverview, a 36,000 square foot banquet facility, to Simsbury.